Skip to main content

 Automated external defibrillator packages and providers

-The Office of Sport procurement process ensures that AEDs being purchased with grant funding meet certain minimum standards.
+The Office of Sport procurement process ensures that Automated External Defibrillators (AEDs) being purchased with grant funding meet certain minimum standards.

-Applicants must purchase an approved AED package from an approved Service Providers.
+Applicants must purchase an approved AED package from approved Service Providers.

-A list of all approved packages and their pricing is here.
+View the list of all approved packages and their pricing in the supporting documents.

 Applicants must rely on their own enquiries as to the suitability of the approved AED Service Provider or package for their needs.
 Each approved Service Provider has developed their own package.
 Applicants must make their own enquiries as to any additional inclusions beyond the minimum package requirements.